Skip Navigation

 HCUP AND ITS DATA PARTNERS

-HCUP is a family of powerful health care databases, software tools, and products for advancing research.
+HCUP is a family of powerful healthcare databases, software tools, and products for advancing research.
 Sponsored by the Agency for Healthcare Research and Quality (AHRQ), HCUP includes the largest all-payer encounter-level collection of longitudinal hospital inpatient, ambulatory surgery, and emergency department data in the United States.
 The HCUP Federal-State-Industry Partnership brings together the data collection efforts of many organizations—State data organizations, hospital associations, private data organizations, and the Federal government—to create this national information resource.
 The HCUP Partnership has grown from 8 states in 1988 to 38 in 2007.

 HCUP would not be possible without the current contributions of the following data collection Partners from across the United States: